Chicken Gravy vs Brown Gravy: What’s the Difference?

 chicken vs brown gravy

-Now, let’s explore chicken gravy vs brown gravy.
+Now, let’s explore both.
 We’ll look at their ingredients, cooking methods, and how to use them in dishes.
 By the end, you’ll know when to pick chicken or brown gravy to enhance your cooking.

 “Gravy is the simplest, tastiest, most memory-laden dish I know how to make: a little flour, salt and pepper, crispy bits of whatever meat anchored the meal, a couple of cups of water or milk and slow stirring to break up the lumps.” – Dorothy Allison, American writer